Pejomi/AI-exam/README.md

 #### Data Wrangling
 [wrangle_data.py](prediction%2Fsupervised%2Fwrangle_data.py)

 The data wrangling phase is crucial for preparing the dataset for the preprocessing step.
-We have performed the following steps to clean and preprocess the UK traffic accident dataset:
+We have performed the following steps to clean and preprocess the data retrieved from the database storing the UK traffic accident dataset:

 * Select relevant features from the database:
     - ['Accident_Severity', 'Time', 'Light_Conditions', 'Weather_Conditions', 'Speed_limit', 'Road_Type',